 We offer courses not associated with the earning of a degree through our Center for Career Advancement and Training (CCAT).
 The CCAT offers a wide range of content courses to help educators and administrators meet the Virginia Standards of Learning (SOL) in technology, social studies, language arts, geography, history and math.
 A special focus of the CCAT is youth aggression and violence prevention, as well as developing skills to deal with at-risk and diverse populations.
 We tailor courses to meet the specific staff development needs of educators and administrators.
-If there is a course you would like to see offered in your school district, please contact CCAT at 757.226.4479 or visit www.regent.edu/acad/schedu/ccat.html.
+If there is a course you would like to see offered in your school district, please contact CCAT at 757.352.4479 or visit www.regent.edu/acad/schedu/ccat.html.

-Career Switcher Certificate (18 credit hours)
+Career Switcher Licensure Program (18 credit hours)

-The Career Switcher Alternative Route to Licensure Program is designed to enable individuals from various occupational and life experiences to become classroom teachers, thereby increasing the quantity and diversity of applicants to the profession.
+The Career Switcher Alternative Route to Licensure program is designed to enable individuals holding a bachelor's degree and with various occupational and life experiences to become classroom teachers, thereby increasing the quantity and diversity of applicants to the profession.
 The Career Switcher certificate program is NOT a degree seeking program.
 The program alone will lead to licensure.
-However, if an applicant wishes to pursue a Master's degree, he or she may do so by applying to that program upon completing the Career Switcher requirements and taking an additional 14 credit hours from the Master Teacher Program, Christian School Program or the Individualized Degree Program, that includes a Career Switcher track.
+However, if an applicant wishes to pursue a Master's degree, he or she may do so by applying to that program upon completing the Career Switcher requirements and taking additional credit hours from within the Master Teacher Program, a concentration area from the Curriculum and Instruction program, the other SOE Masters of Education programs or the Individualized Degree Program.